StrangeBeeCorp/docs/docs/cortex/operations/upgrade_to_cortex_3_1_and_es7_x.md

 curl -s http://127.0.0.1:9200/cortex_4?human | jq '.cortex_4.settings.index.version.created'
 ```

-if the output is similar to `"5xxxxxx"`  then reindexing is required, you should follow this guide.
+If the output is similar to `"5xxxxxx"`  then reindexing is required, you should follow this guide.

 If it is `"6xxxxxx"` then the index can be read by Elasticsearch 7.8.x.
 Upgrade Elasticsearch, and Cortex 3.1.0.

 ## Migration guide